ads-veltium/v-f-b-e-7/SDK/esp-idf/components/nghttp/nghttp2/doc/h2load.1.rst

 DESCRIPTION
 -----------

-benchmarking tool for HTTP/2 server
+benchmarking tool for HTTP/2 and SPDY server

 .. describe:: <URI>